 Divorce Cost Calculator: Calculate lawyer fees and court cost

 In Germany a marriage can be divorced in a hearing before a family court (Amtsgericht), at which at least one spouse must be represented by a lawyer (FamFG §114 para.
 1 and para.
-4 no. 3).
-The pension equalization, i.e. the equalization of pension entitlements during the marriage, is the only divorce consequence to be heard ex officio in the divorce proceedings, if it was not excluded by a prenuptial agreement from the spouses.
-In this divorce cost calculator all other divorce related matters are not taken into account.
-The actual fee tables for court cost (GKG) and lawyers fees (RVG) came into force on 01.01.2021 and are used in this divorce cost calculator.
-Divorce cases which started already before 01.01.2021 are not covered.
-So far the former fee tables from 01.08.2013 apply here.
+4 no. 3) The pension equalization, i.e. the equalization of pension entitlements during the marriage, is the only divorce consequence to be heard ex officio in the divorce proceedings, if it was not excluded by a prenuptial agreement from the spouses.
+In this divorce cost calculator 2025 all other divorce related matters are not taken into account.
+The new fee tables for court cost (GKG) and lawyer fees (RVG) have come into effect on 01.06.2025 and have to be selected in this Divorce Costs Calculator 2025 for all divorce applications initiated after 01.06.2025.
+For divorce proceedings commenced after 01.01.2021 and before 01.06.2025, the fee tables from 01.01.2021 apply.

 Content